 Join online groups for young entrepreneurs, or for groups related to your type of business.
-Find a local group for business owners, or related to your industry, that regularly meets in person.
+Find a local group for business owners, or related to your industry, that regularly meets in person or virtually.

 Not only will you find support, but you will also find answers to your specific business questions and problems.
 You might even get advice on how other business owners are currently dealing with unsupportive family and friends.

 We often think of being an entrepreneur as a solitary activity.
 It shouldn’t always be this way.

 If you want to share your product or service with other people, you need to reach out for help and support.